Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-up to a modification of $C$ and for $T$ small enough.
+up to a modification of $C$ and recalling that $T$ is small.
 This leads, as soon as $l\ge 2$, to a time singularity which is not integrable.
 Indeed, $(1+\eta)/2<1 $ (recall that $\eta $ is meant to be small).
-To overcome this problem, the idea consists in writing, thanks to Lemma \ref{strong_LEMME_SG},
+To overcome this problem, the idea consists in writing, thanks to the cancellation properties of Lemma \ref{strong_LEMME_SG},